Our vision and values

 Bernadette began with the organisation in 2008, employed in an administrative support role.

-Through her tenure Bernadette has held the roles of Executive Assistant / Secretary to the Board, Executive Officer – Executive & Board, and currently holds the role of Governance and Projects Manager.
+Through her tenure Bernadette has held the roles of Executive Assistant / Secretary to the Board, Executive Officer – Executive & Board, and currently holds the role of Senior Executive Assistant CEO/Board.

 In 2015 Bernadette oversaw the organisations rebranding and marketing program, delivering on the new organisational brand ‘CTST’, as endorsed by the Board.
 Most recently Bernadette worked with key stakeholders to develop a new marketing campaign focused on the recruitment of volunteers.